einself/einself/README.md

 <br>
 injustice
 <br>
-the inside of raw tomatooes
+the inside of raw tomatoes
 <br>
 <br>
 I'm basically interested in any topic given the right circumstances.